-Software and hardware prerequisites for APPC/VM include:
+Software and hardware prerequisites for our chapter examples of APPC/VM include:

 - VM/ESA V1.0 or later

 - VTAM V3.3 or later

 - NCP V5.2 or later

 - 3745 with Token-ring attachment

 - Single SNA domain.

 It also assumes that the software listed above has already been installed on the appropriate hardware platforms.